 Working Language: English

-Rules of Procedures: Beijing Rules of Procedure (Motion-Oriented)
+Rules of Procedure: Beijing Rules of Procedure (Paper-oriented)